Nutrigenomics health management plan

 - The degree to, which diet influences the balance between healthy and disease states may depend on an individual’s genetic makeup.

 - Dietary intervention based on knowledge of nutritional requirement, nutritional status, and genotype (individualised nutrition) can be used to prevent, mitigate, or cure chronic disease.

 From the above, it is quite clear that what we eat determines how our body will respond to it.
 Further, food can be a causative agent for the onset of many diseases and disorders through a variety of ways.
 Nutrigenomics holds a good proposition of ‘personalised health’.
 We have convincing scientific proof that no two human beings will react to a food (or a chemical contained in it) in a similar manner.
 We can use this science and its ever-expanding library of research to better understand your genetic make-up vis-à-vis your diet and its effect on your health.

 We have an array of solutions to offer, which will help you manage health as well as weight-related issues.
-For those looking out for weight-related issues, here are some relevant points:
+For those looking out for weight-related issues, gene-based weight management plans can provide insights into:

 Responsiveness to diet and exercise interventions